awsdocs/aws-iot-sitewise-monitor-application-guide/doc_source/add-visualizations.md

    For more information about the available visualization types, see [Choosing visualization types](choose-visualization-types.md)\.
 To customize details of the visualization, see [Customizing visualizations](customize-visualizations.md)\.

 1. <a name="dashboard-configure-thresholds"></a>To add thresholds to your property, choose the visualization configuration icon\.
 For more information, see [Configuring thresholds](configure-thresholds.md)\.
+![\[A sample visualization with the visualization configuration icon highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/appguide/images/dashboard-edit-visualization-configuration-console.png)

 1. To move or resize your visualization, see [Adjusting dashboard layout](adjust-layout.md)\.